notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 ### Point Doubling

 Adding 2 points isn't always the case.
 Sometimes you need to add a point to itself.
-In that case we can't use the above formula because we can't find the slope of a line using just one point and moreover there are infinite lines passing through a point `P`, so which one do we choose?
+In that case we can't use the above formula because we can't find the slope of a line using just one point and moreover there are infinite lines passing through a single point `P`, so which one do we choose?
 Well we take the tangent line at point `P`.
-Why tangent line you ask?
+Why the tangent line you ask?
 Well you can still think of it as 2 points and that point `Q` is approaching `P` (infinitesimally closer to `P`) and now the line becomes the tangent line at point `P`.
-If you have taken any calculus class before you might be familiar that the slope of an equation at any given point is given by it's first derivative:
+If you have taken any calculus class before you might be familiar that the slope of an equation at any given point is given by it's first derivative.
+In this case the first derivative of <code>y<sup>2</sup> = x<sup>3</sup> + ax + b</code> is:

 $$\frac{\mathrm{d}y}{\mathrm{d}x} = \frac{(3x^2 + a)}{2y}$$